 The iris is the screen between the front chamber and the rear area of the eye.
 Small muscles in the iris are decisive for diameter of the central opening (the pupil).

 The term pupil stands for ‘little man’, since people see themselves in the cornea reflex of someone else’s eye.
 The size of the pupil opening depends on the light intensity.
 The pupil opening also allows the circulation of the aqueous humour, which is created behind the iris screen near the corpus ciliare (ciliary body).

 The lens is situated behind the iris and hangs on very thin fibres.
 This encapsulated and normally transparent organ owes its transparency to the maintenance of a metabolic balance.
 The lens refraction helps to determine the projection of an image onto the retina.

-As the lens changes shape (i.e. becomes rounder), the refractive index changes and one speaks of accommodation.
+As the lens changes shape (i.e. becomes rounder), the focal distance changes and one speaks of accommodation.

 Behind the lens we find the big cavity of the rearmost part of the eye chamber completely filled with a transparent viscous gel, namely the corpus vitreum or vitreous body.

 Closely connected to the vitreous body is the retina.
 The retina consists of two layers:

 - The exterior pigment layer and the interior nerve cells layer.